How to make your next gathering truly memorable

 An ideal headcount

 Anything after 20, 25, 30 starts to feel like a party.
-One rule of thumb: take the number of people in the room and divided it by 12 to understand how many facilitators you’ll need for larger events.
+One rule of thumb: take the number of people in the room and divide it by 12 to understand how many facilitators you’ll need for larger events.

 Host with generous authority

-We tend to under-control because we’re so afraid of looking not chill.
+We tend to under control because we’re so afraid of looking not chill.
 The chill host is actually a selfish host masquerading as a generous one because they’re doing it so that they don’t look like they care too much.
 But if you’re gathering people, you do care.
 The job of a generous host is threefold: You have a duty and obligation to connect your guests, to protect them from each other, and to temporarily equalize them.

 An authentic introduction